islandoftex/arara/website/content/Quickstart.md

 weight = 2
 +++

-Welcome to arara, the cool TeX automation tool!
+Welcome to arara, the cool {{ tex() }} automation tool!
 This document is intended to be a quickstart guide, providing the basic instructions to start using our tool.
 We will help our good friend Peter,[^1] the anteater, in his learning adventure.
 He is very excited about it!
 Hello, Peter!

-> PETER: Hello, nice to meet you, person from the Island of TeX!
-I am Peter, the
+> PETER: Hello, nice to meet you, person from the Island of {{ tex() }}!
+I am
-> anteater.
+> Peter, the anteater.
 So I heard about this tool named arara, what is it?
-Is there
+Is
-> anything to do with TeX and friends?
+> there anything to do with {{ tex() }} and friends?

-As a matter of fact, it is! arara is a TeX automation tool.
+As a matter of fact, it is! arara is a {{ tex() }} automation tool.
 The name was chosen as an homage to a Brazilian bird of the same name, which is a macaw.
 The word *arara* comes from the Tupian word *a'rara*, which means *big bird*.
-The tool is an effort to provide a concise way to automate the daily TeX workflow for users and also package writers.
+The tool is an effort to provide a concise way to automate the daily {{ tex() }}
+workflow for users and also package writers.

 > PETER: It definitely sounds intriguing!
 So tell me, how does arara work?
 Does
 > it do everything automatically for me, like other tools?
 Do things happen by
 > magic?

 A very good question, Peter.
 The best way to explain how arara works is to provide a quick comparison with similar tools.
-I believe you are familiar with TeX documents, right?
+I believe you are familiar with {{ tex() }} documents, right?
 Let us use the following file `article.tex` as an example:

 ```tex
 \documentclass{article}